deryayigit/ceng-foundations/digital-signal-processing/StatiscticsProbabilityNoise/03_PmfAnalysis/README.md

 ## Objective and Assignment Description

 The objective of this assignment is to statistically analyze the pixel intensity values of grayscale digital images and to investigate the effect of image summation on probability distributions.
-Within this scope, a total of ten grayscale images with a resolution of 256×256 and 8-bit depth, obtained from the internet, are used.
+Within this scope, a total of ten images obtained from the internet are used.
+All images are converted to 256×256 resolution and 8-bit grayscale format prior to the analysis.

 First, the probability mass function (PMF) of the pixel intensity values is computed and plotted separately for each image.
 Then, the pixel values of four selected images are added in a pixel-wise manner to form a new image, and the PMF of this summed image is computed and plotted.
 The same procedure is repeated for eight images and for ten images, and the PMFs of the resulting summed images are obtained in each case.